Zakuta/cardinality-matching-algo/README.md

 * As an extra speed-up, starting with a greedy matching until it is maximal (can be found in linear time).

 It would be a fun exercise to find other heuristics and optimizations that are suited for our use case.
+One can also find some toy examples with solutions in the [solved-examples](https://github.com/Zakuta/cardinality-matching-algo/tree/master/solved-examples) directory.

 Compile with cmake